-Severe Weather Awareness Week - Be a Force of Nature
+Severe Weather Safety - Be a Force of Nature

-However, the calendar shifts into spring and threat for severe thunderstorms is increasing as warm and humid Gulf air masses clash more and more often with cooler air across the U.S. Midsection.
+However, as the calendar shifts into spring the threat for severe thunderstorms increases as warm and humid Gulf air masses clash more and more often with cooler air across the U.S. Midsection.
 This leads to rounds of thunderstorm development.
-The peak of the season is April and May across the central U.S., with an increase in thunderstorms in the Northeast and Great Lakes in June and July.
+The peak of the season is usually April and May across the central U.S., with an increase in thunderstorms in the Northeast and Great Lakes in June and July.

-This year`s theme also plays into a role that the general public can play during severe thunderstorms and tornadoes.
+It`s also important to know the role that the general public can play during severe thunderstorms and tornadoes.
 Make it a habit to use social media such as Facebook and Twitter to keep your circle of friends and family informed about impeding weather events.

 Designed to help keep people safe and informed when severe weather nears, WeatherBug`s apps for mobile phones and computers can also help when storms approach.
 WeatherBug apps are available for mobile phones and tablets.
 For computer users, the WeatherBug website and desktop apps provide up-to-the-minute information and alerts.